What is a Colorado LLC?

 Taxes are paid on 3 levels: Federal, State and Local.

 Your LLC does not file its own tax return with the IRS.
 Instead, profits and losses “flow through” to your personal tax return (Form 1040).
 The LLC’s profits or losses are listed on a Schedule C inside of your personal 1040 tax return.

 Your LLC will also need to file and pay taxes at the state level with Colorado.
 A Colorado LLC pays its taxes at the Personal Net Income Rate of 4.6% (not at the Corporate Net Income Rate).

 You will need to file the Colorado Individual Income Tax Form 104 with the state by April 15th each year.
 Here is a link to instructions as well as forms:

 You will also likely need to pay taxes at the local/county level.
 However, you’ll need to speak with a professional in your area since Colorado has 64 counties.
 This article is just an overview.

 Also, calculating your tax obligations can be complicated.
 It can negatively impact your LLC if done incorrectly.

 For this reason, we recommend getting a qualified CPA/accountant to help you.
-Check out this video for tips on finding a good tax professional.
+Check out LLC Taxes for tips on finding a good tax professional.

 Here are some more tax resources: